M66B/BackPackTrackII/README.md

 If you want to see the status of the GPS, you could use the application [GPS Status & Toolbox](https://play.google.com/store/apps/details?id=com.eclipsim.gpsstatus2).

+As a bonus BackPackTrack includes:

+* an activity history, so you can see when you were doing what
-As a bonus BackPackTrack includes a step counter which doesn't count false steps, because activity recognition will be used to count steps only while you are walking.
+* a step counter which doesn't count false steps, because activity recognition will be used to count steps only while you are walking.
 Your device needs to have a hardware step counter for this to work.

 BackPackTrack II is a complete rewrite of [BackPackTrack](https://github.com/M66B/BackPackTrack), the first Android application I wrote in 2011.